eliseomartelli/eliseomartelli.it/data/blog/2026-02-05-reducing-the-context-passed-to-llms-with-tf-idf-and-cosine-similarity.md

 At work, we've been building `AI-Harness` (part of the broader `Rebel` ecosystem), a tool designed to autonomously fix these build failures.
-While `Rebel` acts as a reproducible environment manager for bioinformatics—handling the mess of `apt`, `conda`, and `pip` dependencies—`AI-Harness` is the "self-healing" layer.
+While `Rebel` acts as a reproducible environment manager for bioinformatics, handling the mess of `apt`, `conda`, and `pip` dependencies—, AI-Harness` is the "self-healing" layer.

 Our immediate goal was to seed a database of missing dependencies: essentially mapping specific compiler or linker error messages to the exact system packages